How to Get From Moalboal to Dumaguete

 At the bus terminal, ask around which bus you can take to Dauin.
 Any bus going south to Bayawan or Siaton should be good.
 This should take another 30 minutes and ticket prices cost around 26 PHP ($0.40) - 36 PHP ($0.60) for a non-AC and AC bus, respectively.

-Best places to stay in Dumaguete
+Our favourite places to stay in Dumaguete

 Dumaguete is the perfect jumping off spot for Apo Island, a diving hotspot.
 There’s the option to stay in Dumaguete city, but we’d recommend picking an accommodation a bit further from the hustle and bustle of the city.